Medical Laboratory Technician

 3. Following acceptance into the program, students must respond confirming their intent to enroll by using the internet link provided on their letter, by the deadline indicated on the letter.
 A student who fails to respond will forfeit his/her place in the class.

-NOTE: Students seeking to apply to the MLT program must complete the general education requirements listed under the 1st and 2nd semester headings, then submit an application to the program by the June 1st deadline of the year in which they wish to apply to the program.
-Upon acceptance in to the program, students will complete the 3rd, 4th, and 5th semester courses.
+NOTE: Students seeking to apply to the MLT program must complete the general education requirements listed under the 1st and 2nd semester headings, then submit an application to the program by the deadline of the year in which they wish to apply to the program.
+Upon acceptance into the program, students will complete the 3rd, 4th, and 5th semester courses.

 Program Expectations